 RMWF’s partnership with SVdP is a testament to the value the foundation sees in all members of the Phoenix community.
 In order to sustain life, we must acknowledge all aspects of what makes us human and create opportunities for individuals to take ownership of their role in contributing to the vitality of our communities.

-The revitalized urban farm not only provides locally-grown, healthy food for the SVdP central kitchen but offers public gathering space, educational programming, a water recycling system, and a composting program that repurposes nearly 100,000 pounds of food waste annually to fertilize the soil.
+The revitalized urban farm not only provides locally-grown, healthy food for the SVdP central kitchen but offers public gathering space, educational programming, a water recycling system, and a composting program that repurposes over 36,000 pounds of food waste annually on-site to fertilize the soil.
 The harvest from the farm, nearly 30,000 pounds each year, means an increase in fresh produce provided to food-insecure families, as well as reductions in food cost by harvesting rather than purchasing produce.
 The farm is an opportunity to foster the relationship between people and planet through an investment in the human spirit and our capacity for change.

 The urban farm has succeeded through a team effort with its partners working on sustainability.
 The Rob and Melani Walton Sustainability Solutions Service at Arizona State University (WSSS) provided technical expertise for the design of the urban farm, and students at ASU provide ongoing consultation in sustainability practices.
 B-Sharp Music Wellness, A W.O.N.D.E.R.
 Project, brings the benefits of music and sound to those experiencing homelessness in order to reduce stress.